Gifty Oware-Mensah: Scandals

-Gifty Aboagye has been implicated in a major scandal at the National Service Secretariat, allegedly costing the Ghanaian public billions of Ghana Cedis.
-According to a Ghanaian investigative journal The Fourth Estate, Aboagye and her leadership team at the NSS reportedly inflated the database with hundreds of thousands of ghost names, diverting funds for personal gain.
-She is under investigation by the special prosecutor of the Republic of Ghana.
+Oware-Aboagye has been implicated in a major scandal at the National Service Secretariat, allegedly costing the Ghanaian public billions of Ghana cedis.
+According to the Ghanaian investigative journalism outlet The Fourth Estate, Aboagye and her leadership team at the NSS reportedly inflated the database with hundreds of thousands of ghost names, diverting funds for personal gain.
+She is under investigation by the Special Prosecutor of the Republic of Ghana.

-She was charged by Ghana’s Office of the Attorney-General in connection with an alleged corruption scandal involving the National Service Authority (NSA). she faces multiple charges, including stealing, willfully causing financial loss to the state, using public office for profit, and money laundering.
+She was charged by Ghana's Office of the Attorney-General in connection with an alleged corruption scandal involving the National Service Authority (NSA).
+She faces multiple charges, including stealing, willfully causing financial loss to the state, using public office for profit, and money laundering.

+Irregular NSS enrollment: A recent forensic audit by the Auditor-General uncovered that, on March 16, 2021, Oware-Mensah was manually and illegally enrolled in the NSS system using her master's degree from KNUST and paid as a national service personnel, receiving monthly allowances despite already serving as a full-time, salaried public official at the time.
+She received a full year's allowance totaling GH¢6,708.48 (GH¢559.04 per month), which was deducted and paid to a vendor platform to finance a personal credit facility.
+The case is currently being prosecuted as part of the government's Operation Recover All Loot (ORAL) initiative.

+Bail conditions: In late October 2025, High Court judge Justice Audrey Kocuvi-Tay granted Oware-Mensah bail set at GH¢10 million with three sureties.

 Awards and recognition

 Oware-Aboagye is a recipient of an honorary PhD in Sociology and Social Work by the Day Spring Christian University College Lauredale Florida for her dedication to social activism and efforts aimed at changing society for the better.

 Nominated for best club CEO of the season.